Interview Query

 During interview rounds, be ready to showcase your expertise in data manipulation, visualization, and analysis.
 Brush your knowledge of tools like Tableau, SQL, and data engineering practices.

 Salesforce emphasizes cultural fit and teamwork.
-Practice responding to behavioral questions with answers that reflect how you embody Salesforce’s core values, such as innovation, customer success, and equality.
+Practice responding to business analyst behavioral interview questions with answers that reflect how you embody Salesforce’s core values, such as innovation, customer success, and equality.

 Average Base Salary